Editor’s note: This article originally ran February 3, 2020, and was updated August 24, 2022.

 “Parents can help by maintaining an open dialogue with their teen about their social media or other internet use, and can be there for support if their teen experiences cyberbullying or other negative interactions,” she says.

-If you’re worried a teenager you love is suicidal, get help immediately by calling 911 or the National Suicide Prevention Lifeline at (800) 273-8255.
+If you’re worried a teenager you love is suicidal, get help immediately by calling 911 or the 988 Suicide & Crisis Lifeline—just call or text 988 on your phone, or use the chat feature on their website.
 For non-emergency situations, you can find a therapist for your child.